 A former four-year standout center back for Notre Dame, Sammy Scofield was named assistant coach for the Razorback soccer team on April 20, 2018 by head coach Colby Hale.

 Scofield was a four-year monogram winner for the Irish during her playing career from 2011-14 and was a cornerstone for Notre Dame’s defense at center back as she didn’t miss a match in her first three seasons.
 Scofield started in 79 of her 88 total matches and was named the team’s Most Valuable Freshman in 2011 as well as team captain as a senior in 2014.

-Scofield helped guide the Phoenix match a program record with five players taking home conference postseason honors in 2017.
-Elon’s Meredith Christopher was named the CAA Rookie of the Year last year, a program first, and became the program’s first major award winner since Elon joined the CAA in 2014.
+Prior to joining Arkansas, Scofield helped guide Elon to match a program record with five players taking home conference postseason honors in 2017.
+Meredith Christopher was named the CAA Rookie of the Year last year, a program first, and became the program’s first major award winner since Elon joined the CAA in 2014.

 In 2016, Scofield was instrumental in helping Elon post three CAA shutouts, which ranked second in the league.
 In addition to strong play from the back line, goalkeeper Katelyn Fowler finished second in the CAA in goals against average (0.78) in five games played.